hoangnguyen56/semester-project-cis357-task-notification/README.md

 # Task Notification App Using Firebase Cloud Messaging (FCM)

 This tutorial demonstrates how to build a **Task Notification App** using Firebase Cloud Messaging (FCM), Firebase Authentication, Firebase Firestore, and Firebase Cloud Functions.
-The app helps users manage tasks and receive real-time notifications about task events, such as task creation, updates, and deadline reminders.
+The app helps users manage tasks and receive real-time notifications about task events, such as task creation, updates, and delete.

 ## Overview